Maaya Uchida

-Personal life and biography
+Biography

-When she was in elementary school, she had a strong interest in gaming.
-At the time she entered middle school, she joined the Theater Club and later on realized that she wanted to voice game characters and she soon then discovered the profession of being a voice actor.
-In the autumn of her third year in high school, she decided to become a voice actress.
+While in elementary school, she had a strong interest in gaming.
+At the time she entered middle school and joined the Theater Club, she realized that she wanted to voice game characters and had the profession of being a voice actress.
+On a third year in high school, she decided to become a voice actress.
 Afterwards, she went on the internet and read magazines to decide on which university for voice acting she was going to enter and later on decided to join the Japan Narration Acting Institute (日本ナレーション演技研究所 Nihon Narēshon Engi Kenkyūjo).

-Uchida completed her studies in narration school during 2009.
-Upon graduation, she made her debut as a voice actress in the OVA Boku, Otari-man as an office employee.
-In April 2010, she signed to voice talent agency I'm Enterprise.
+Uchida completed her studies at narration school in 2009.
+She became a voice actress in the OVA Boku, Otari-man as an office employee.
+In April 2010, she joined the voice talent agency, I'm Enterprise.

-As a voice actress, she admires veteran voice actress, Kikuko Inoue, and is close friends with fellow voice actress and singer, Sumire Uesaka.
+Uchida admires veteran voice actress, Kikuko Inoue, and is close friends with fellow voice actress and singer, Sumire Uesaka.
 She is a fan of the baseball team, Fukuoka SoftBank Hawks.
 Her nicknames include "Mayayan" and "Mareitaso".

 In 2011, she made her first appearance in a video game in the game Gal Gun with the role Kaoruko Sakurazaki.
-In 2012, she starred for the first time in the anime Sankarea with the role Rea Sanka.
-In the same year, she debuted as an actress in Unofficial Sentai Akibaranger with the role of Hakase Hiroyo.
+In 2012, she voiced Rea Sanka in the anime series Sankarea, and played Hakase Hiroyo in Unofficial Sentai Akibaranger.

-Among the works in she appeared, she mentions that the work she especially has strong feelings for is Love, Chunibyo & Other Delusions (as Rikka Takanashi); and the works that were a big challenge in her voice actress career are Charlotte (as Yusa/Misa Nishimori) and Kabaneri of the Iron Fortress (as Ayame).
-Since the early years in her career, she always hoped to voice a male character and her wish was finally realized in The Promised Neverland as Norman.
+Among the works in she appeared, she mentions that the work she especially has strong feelings for is Love, Chunibyo & Other Delusions (as Rikka Takanashi), and the works that were a big challenge in her voice actress career are Charlotte (as Yusa/Misa Nishimori) and Kabaneri of the Iron Fortress (as Ayame).